 Auto Loan Pre-Qualification and Pre-Approval: What’s The Difference?

-If you need financing to make the purchase, it pays to know the difference between being pre-qualified and pre-approved for an Auto Loan.
-Although the terms are similar (and sometimes erroneously used interchangeably), they are two distinct steps in the car-buying process.
+Are you gearing up to buy a new ride?
+If you need financing, it pays to know the difference between being pre-qualified and pre-approved for an Auto Loan.
+Although the terms are similar, they are two distinct steps in the car-buying process.

 What does it mean to be pre-qualified for an Auto Loan?

-You tell the bank, credit union, or lender basic information about your financial situation.
+The primary purpose of pre-qualification is to help you understand how much vehicle you can afford.
+You tell the lender basic information about your financial situation, such as your credit score and income.
 Based on that, they provide the estimated annual percentage rate (APR) and loan amount for which you will qualify.

 The important thing to know is that when a lender pre-qualifies you for a loan, they are essentially taking your word that the financial details you’ve provided are accurate.
 They only do a soft credit pull (so no hit to your credit score), and they don’t independently review your finances.